HaikAsatryan/EasyRateLimiter/Readme.md

   - [1.7.
 License](#17-license)

 ## 1.1.
 Introduction
-**Pandatech.EasyRateLimiter** is a lightweight, efficient, and versatile NuGet package tailored for implementing rate limiting in .NET applications.
+**EasyRateLimiter** is my project which I wanted to share as NuGet package but then realized that native microsoft solution is 4 times faster.
 Key features include:

 - **Dual Functionality:** Offers both basic and distributed (Redis-backed) rate limiting, accommodating a wide range of use cases.
 - **Ease of Integration:** Designed with simplicity in mind, it integrates seamlessly into existing projects with minimal configuration.